 Label your options with delivery estimates

-At checkout, when customers are choose their shipping options, it's useful for them to see how long each shipping option takes.
-For example, your standard shipping option could take 5-7 business days, while a more expedited tier could take only 2 days.
+At checkout, when customers choose their shipping options, it’s useful for them to see how long each shipping option takes.
+For example, your standard shipping option could take five to seven business days, while a more expedited tier could take only two days.

 Deliver the right expectations with your shipping policy

-Trust is the cornerstone of running a successful ecommerce business, and a good shipping policy ensures both you and your customers are on the same page.
+Trust is the cornerstone of running a successful small business, and a good shipping policy ensures both you and your customers are on the same page.

 Read more